anshuparik/API-Automation-Testing-Using-Jmeter-Keyword-Driven-Framework/README.md

 ![image](https://github.com/user-attachments/assets/a8578c84-0c0f-4856-a8c4-86eef7dc8208)

 These are debug samplers for debugging.
-Even if you disable a few test cases (include controller) as shown in the picture.
+Even if you disable a few test cases (Include controller) as shown in the picture.
 Still, debug sampler will execute but do not worry cases under them won’t execute.
 So, there is flexibility to execute only those cases which are required.